imhul/proto-mass-next/README.md

 To make a browser game that combines technologies Pixi.js, React 19, and Zustand for maximum convenience in design, layout, and state control

+## Contribute

+Want to be part of the Proto-Mass project?
+Great!
+All are welcome!
+We will get there quicker together 👌 Whether you find a bug, have a great feature request, or you fancy owning a task from the road map above, feel free to get in touch.

 ## Donate

 - ❤️[Patreon](https://www.patreon.com/protomass?fan_landing=true)